emarti90/datasciencecoursera/04 - Assignment Week 4/README.txt

 tbodyGyromean
 tbodyGyrojerkmean

-Additionally, activity, subject and label, indicates the activity index, the subject index and the activity description respectively.ity
+Additionally, activity, subject and label, indicates the activity index, the subject index and the activity description respectively.

+The signals are represented in the file 'study.txt'.
+Meanwhile, each activity signal mean can be found in 'activities.txt'.